 Through organising a local competition Jon met Sensei Steven and was immediately impressed with the way he taught and supported his students.
 Over the years Jon has occasionally trained with JSKD and helped officiate at their competitions.
 He says “Sensei Steven and everyone at JSKD have always made me feel very welcome and I have always appreciated their friendliness and especially Sensei Steven’s guidance.”

 When Jon decided that he wanted to explore how different clubs teach karate and look at the aspects of karate that they teach it was only natural that he should join JSKD.

 Jon enjoys training, coaching and competing; he sees teaching and coaching as an essential, as well as enjoyable, part of karate as it helps you gain a deeper understanding of the art.
 He has competed in both local and national competitions and has picked up the odd trophy!

-Jon is DBS registered and also is working towards his Martial Arts Instructor Training Level 1 qualification.
+Jon is DBS registered and also holds the Martial Arts Instructor Training Level 1 qualification.

 Instructors - 1st Dan

 “The first two lessons were free, so it was well worth a shot.
 Everyone was really friendly and helpful at the club, which was very welcoming.
 Two years on and I’ve never looked back.”

 Charlotte is now a qualified assistant instructor and helps run the Hamsteels branch of JSKD.

 “This is something I never would have thought when I started in 2015.
 I definitely wouldn’t have thought about karate if it hadn’t been for my Mum, and I wouldn’t be where I am today without Sensei Steven and JSKD.
 The atmosphere at the club is amazing, and I’ve made some great friends.
 I really look forward to my future at JSKD.”